eric15342335/comp2113-engg1340-group-project/README.md

 ## [File input/output](./file_io.cpp) (e.g., for loading/saving game status)

 This game had options for players to create a new save, load an old save, and delete a save upon the startup of the game.

-The saves are distinguished by the variable `std::string playerName`, for example `saves/<playername>/*.save`.
-In each save, every stock has a separate `.save` file, while other basic information is stored in `playerstatus.save` and HSI in `hsi.save`.
+The saves are distinguished by the variable `std::string playerName`.
+In each save, every stock has a separate `.save` file, while other basic information is stored in `playerstatus.save`, and *Happy Stock Index (HSI)* in `hsi.save`.

 The saving process is automatic upon the end of every round to prevent loss of advancements of the game (and also prevent rollback).

 Moreover, this game relies heavily on the C++17 library `<filesystem>` to maintain the tidiness